gsimsekfb/rustSTARK/README.md

 ### INFO

 This Rust library attempts to create a basic API for C++ library https://github.com/simsekgokhan/ethSTARK.

+Currently, using the quickest option which is staticly linking with these ethSTARK library files: https://github.com/simsekgokhan/rustSTARK/tree/main/eth

 ### API